 We gather for worship around each of these signs to be reminded of God’s grace and God’s presence with us.

-Why does Rev. Ytterock often pour water or stand by the font when we’re reminded of God's grace?
+Why do we often pour water or stand by the font when we’re reminded of God's grace?
 After confessing our brokenness and sin, we remember our baptism as it is the sign that everything old in us has been washed away because of Christ and we have been raised to new life.
 The water is the symbol of that washing and the symbol of the living water which Christ offers us that we may thirst no more.

 Why do the colors in the sanctuary change sometimes?
 The colors in the sanctuary change to reflect the current season of the church (or, Christian) year.
 For Christians, the year begins with the season of Advent (four weeks before Christmas day) and ends with Christ the King Sunday, in November.
 Between Advent and Christ the King, we celebrate Christmastide, Epiphany, Lent, Holy Week, Eastertide, and the Season After Pentecost (or, Ordinary Time).
 The seasons help to reorder our lives, letting them sync to God's story instead of our own.